Edward Emil Kranepool

 - Born November 8, 1944 in New York, NY USA

 In 1974, he hit an amazing .486 (17 for 35) as a pinch hitter, which is the highest batting average ever for someone with 30 or more pinch at bats.
-Kranepool concluded his long career with the Mets at age 34, having logged 18 major league seasons (a Mets record), and is still the club's all-time leader in games played and second on their hits list.
+Kranepool concluded his long career with the Mets at age 34, having logged 18 major league seasons (a Mets record), and is still the club's all-time leader in games played and third on their hits list.
+He was inducted into the Mets Hall of Fame in 1990.

 - Ed Kranepool (as told to George Vass): "The Game I'll Never Forget", Baseball Digest, April 1993, pp. 83-84.